mison22/billing/README.md

 3. **Live Coding Part:**
    - [ ] Identify which files need changes in < 1 minute
+   - [ ] Can add a validation, scope, or simple method in 5-7 minutes
-   - [ ] Know the service object template by heart
+   - [ ] Know the service object template by heart (for larger features)
    - [ ] Can write a basic test without reference
-   - [ ] Recognize the top 3 challenges instantly if asked
+   - [ ] Recognize the top 3 quick challenges (validation, scope, calculation method)

 4. **General Confidence:**
    - [ ] You can explain any file in your codebase